twood412/RockPaperScissors/README.md

+Update: The JS version can be found in the indexUpgrade.html and sandbox.js files. =)

 Rock, Paper, Scissors Project: The Odin Project

 It only took me about a week and like half of a mental